Miniapple8888/DEVote/README.md

 # DEVote
 Decentralized voting app

-Run `npm run dev` in the `frontend` folder to initialize the frontend
+To initialize the frontend, go to the `frontend` , run `npm run install` and `npm run dev` command To initialize the blockchain use the Remix IDE for Desktop and Metamask